-HeKA is a common project-team of Inria, Inserm and Université de Paris.
+HeKA is a common project-team of Inria, Inserm and Université Paris Cité.
 HeKA is affiliated with the “Centre de Recherche des Cordeliers” and Inria Paris.

 The objective of HeKA is to develop methodologies, tools and their applications in clinics towards a learning health system, i.e., a health system that leverages clinical data collected to extract agilely and reliably novel medical knowledge that, in turn, continuously improves healthcare.
 We rely on the availability of EHRs (Electronic Health Records), clinical trials, cohorts and other linked data to develop models for stratification and prediction with the potential of improving the precision and the personalization of treatments, and in turn the quality of healthcare.